ORIENTATION AND CHECK-IN

 - Class Registration – Registration is completed via the online services site.
 It is not possible for new students to register until they have checked in with the Office of International Programs and completed the required tasks.
 Prior to registering for classes, you should speak with your advisor to be sure that you are completing your degree requirements in the proper order.
 Undergraduates, for example, will not be allowed to register for a certain class that requires completion of a prerequisite.
 Graduate programs and undergrad programs vary in procedures.
 While first semester law students are automatically registered for classes, undergraduates are responsible for selecting their own courses.
 These factors vary among degrees.
 In any event, it is best to speak with your advisor first.
 After you complete your schedule via the online services site, it may be saved and viewed under the link ‘My Student Information.’

-All international undergraduate degree-seeking students are required to attend the university’s general undergraduate orientation which takes place from August 15th to August 16th.
-Registration for international students will be available online (Link coming soon).
+All international undergraduate degree-seeking students are required to attend the university’s general undergraduate orientation which takes place from August 14-15th.
+Registration for international students will be available online.
 The registration fee covers expenses for program, including materials and most meals.
 Payment in cash is preferred.
 This will be a very informative two days that will explain the culture of Ole Miss and how to take care of all your needs as a first year student.
 You will also have your academic advising appointment during this orientation.
 Attendance is required to register for courses.

 - Sign in with your WebID and password

 - Once you log in, select the orientation tab

 - Select the ‘Sign Up for Orientation’ link

 - Complete the form, and click Submit once (multiple clicks can result in multiple charges)

 - Your orientation fee(s) can be paid online by bank draft or with a debit or credit card (VISA or MasterCard only).